Shami15/Shami15/README.md

 👋 Hello, my name is Shammar and I am a full stack developer.
 I have experience with:
   - 📑HTML
-  - CSS
+  - 📝CSS
-  - Javascript
+  - 🧮Javascript
-  - Typescript
+  - 📊Typescript
-  - PHP
+  - 📜PHP

 I have also worked with frameworks such as,
-  - Ionic
+  - 📱Ionic
   - React
   - React Native